Academic Year

 Bay View Single

-Resident Meal Plans
+Resident Meal Plans - Included in Room and Board

 The I-House meal plan is Included in the Room and Board rates.
 The meal plan includes breakfast, lunch and dinner Monday through Friday and brunch and dinner on Saturday and Sunday.
 On holidays, one meal is served.
 The resident meal plan includes a specific number of meals per week (19 swipes a week – one for every meal).
 These meals are not transferable and are use-it-or-lose-it.